 Besides, it’s a Sunnah to distribute and share the meat.
 Especially with those who are not able to afford it through the year..

-Apart from all mentioned above, another thing I find really beautiful is the instruction to not clip our nails or remove hair from any part of the body to make that special connection with the pilgrims.
+Apart from above mentioned points, another thing I find really beautiful is the instruction to not clip our nails or remove hair from any part of the body.
+This is to make that special connection with the pilgrims.

 InshaAllah we are able to make the most of these days.
-Racing to do all the good with our hearts open in front of Him, asking whatever we want in this life and the next!
+Lets race to do all the good we can.
+Let’s open our hearts in front of Him, asking whatever we want in this life and the next!

 May Allah accept all that we were able to do!
 And have hopes of doing better the next year.
 Ameen